 List of Hong Kong Licensed NFPS Trainers

-Training at a higher level and ALL NFPS Trainers much be re-accredited every year to ensure our trainers have the skills and ongoing confidence in knowing what to do in every workplace conflict.
+Training at a higher level and ALL NFPS Trainers must be re-accredited every year to ensure they have the skills and ongoing confidence in knowing what to do in every workplace conflict.

 本會首席培訓師 朱德俊先生 (Mr. Lawrence Chu)，曾任職於青山醫院、葵涌醫院、九龍醫院精神科、醫管局精神科社康服務及新生精神康復會，擁有超過 20 年精神復康工作經驗，所教授的處理暴力行為相關課程，獲中國、香港、澳門及加拿大超過 80 間機構採用。

 NFPS Ltd has been operating as a training company since 1998 and provides training and consultancy in physical intervention, conflict resolution and risk management and assessment.

 Over the years NFPS Ltd has provided training and consultancy to a wide range of industry sectors including NHS, care, education (schools and colleges), local authorities, security agencies, housing associations, probations service area, charities and police and prison personnel.

 All training is delivered to National Awarding Body Standards and as a Pearson Centre of many years, standing NFPS Ltd delivers specific BTEC qualifications in physical intervention, conflict resolution and risk management and assessment, which allow us to deliver a structured approach to learning and development which provides good evidence for audit and investigative purposes if required.